 - i.
 Landscaping within perimeter landscape buffer areas shall incorporate an appropriate mix of shade trees along all property lines.
 Tree species shall not exceed four (4) varieties along these edges.
 Sixty percent (60%) of those trees used shall be one (1) dominant species. - ii.
 Trees shall be spaced at twenty (20) feet on center average with five (5) shrubs per tree. - iii.
 A mix of tree sizes shall be used in this area; One (1) inch caliper trees twenty-five percent (25%), Two (2) inch caliper trees fifty percent (50%), three (3) inch caliper trees twenty-five percent (25%) (in accordance with the Arizona Nurseryman's Association Standards). - iv.
 Turf may be used in select areas such as retention basins and project entrances. - v.
-Perimeter Landscape buffer dimensions are fifteen (15) feet and twenty-five (25) feet.
+Perimeter Landscape buffer dimensions are fifteen (15) feet and twenty-five (25) feet, except adjacent to the SRP substation which shall be a minimum of seven (7) feet.
 Refer to Figure 9, Landscape Setback Exhibit for locations of various setbacks.
+One drive aisle turnaround area shall be allowed within the perimeter landscape buffer on the north property line of the PUD boundary.